OUR PEOPLE

 Lowana Crawford

 Lowana is a child advocate who has worked with children most of her life.
 Her formative years were with extended family in a small village in Tonga.
-She moved to NZ to be with her mother who worked with and for children.
+She moved to New Zealand to be with her mother who worked with and for children.
 This was before the advent of general or political acceptance of solo parents.

 Lowana initially trained in psychopaedic nursing.
 She has since raised a family, then worked as a counsellor, social worker and programme facilitator in health and social services.
 As the founder of Parentline Hawkes Bay, children’s needs were always paramount.